 The USDA Agricultural Marketing Service (USDA-AMS) verifies the programs by reviewing documents and performing independent third-party audits.
 USDA-AMS audit and accreditation programs are voluntary and services are provided by hourly user-fees.
 USDA-AMS provides audit and accreditation programs based on widely-accepted audit principles, International Organization for Standardization (ISO) Standards, and/or Hazard Analysis and Critical Control Point (HACCP) Principles and Guidelines.

-For 2019, USDA has agreed to defray 100% of the costs associated with Harmonized GAP and Harmonized GAP Audits; in Delaware.
+For 2019 and 2020, USDA has agreed to defray 100% of the costs associated with Harmonized GAP and Harmonized GAP Audits; in Delaware.
 If USDA has covered 100% of the applicants successful audit, the applicant is still eligible for water testing reimbursement through the below cost-share program.